8 Simple Ways to Practice Ethical Family Travel

 Promoting self-reliance rather than hand-outs

-For my family, for the last six years, we have been providing micro-loans to entrepreneurs around the world through Kiva.
+For my family, since 2012, we have been providing micro-loans to entrepreneurs around the world through Kiva.
 Micro-loans help promote self-reliance and are a more sustainable way to give money because rather than simply being a handout, it is helping to promote growth in small businesses.

 When my loans are paid back, I relend the money to another entrepreneur, and so my money continues to help others in perpetuity.
 Over the course of the six years, I estimate I've loaned out over $2,000, even though I've only actually given a fraction of that amount to Kiva.